 4. Optimise Product Listings

 From all the titles, ratings, number of reviews, discounts, and images they can interact with before they click a link, shoppers can decide within seconds whether they want to engage with your page or click the back button.
-Optimization efforts that brands put into their own site should reflect in Amazon listings due to its search capabilities.
+Optimisation efforts that brands put into their own site should reflect in Amazon listings due to its search capabilities.

 Here are some key-pointers to optimise your product listings: